Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Levels of Robustness in DST

 \subsection{Robustness to Unseen Slots and Domains}

 Domain transfer has the highest demand for generalisability and robustness.
+A transfer of the strong triple copy strategy DST baseline to new topics post facto is not possible due to ontology dependence of slot gates, span prediction heads, inform memory and classification heads for coreference resolution.
+The latter two mechanisms in particular contribute to robustness of DST towards unseen values within known domains~\cite{heck-etal-2020-trippy}.
+However, the proposed TripPy-R architecture is absolutely vital to establish robustness of triple copy strategy DST to unseen slots across new domains.
 TripPy-R is designed to be entirely domain-agnostic by using a model architecture whose parts can be conditioned on natural language descriptions of concepts.
-This makes it possible to apply a trained model to test data even if the sets of domains and slots are disjunct.